Removing Reflections from RAW Photos: Results

 \subsection{Evaluation methods}

 \textbf{Ground truth capture}.
+Ground truth capture was used for \cref{fig:results_upcompare}, \cref{fig:gt_upcompare}, and \cref{fig:supp:results_basecompare}.
 Mixture images $m$ were captured with ground truth $r$ by placing a black material behind the glass and taking a second photo.
 Images $t$ were computed \mb{t = m - r} in linear sRGB after normalizing the exposures and using the white point of $m$ (see ACR Step \ref{acr:convert_rgb}, \cref{sec:reflection_synthesis}).
 Nonetheless, we found it necessary to capture $m$ and $r$ with fixed exposures and white points to avoid imprecisions in the values that are stored in RAW metadata.

 \textbf{SSIM computation}.
 We report SSIM values between pairs of RAW images $(a, b)$ by first transforming them into linear sRGB (ACR Step \ref{acr:convert_rgb}, \cref{sec:reflection_synthesis}) using the white point of $a$.
 By using a consistent white balance, across the ground truth $m$, $t$, and $r$, we penalize errors in the white balance of the estimated $t$ and $r$.
 For SSIM computation, images are then converted to non-linear sRGB by applying standard gamma compression \mbox{(ACR Step \ref{acr:gamma_compression})}: